 Unfortunately these days most people live from pay period to pay period, with very little in savings for those ‘rainy day’ situations.

 This means you are at great risk if something goes wrong in life, like a medical emergency, which prevents you from earning your income.
 So the most important first step in wealth creation and investing for your financial freedom is to put in place a security measure.

 The basic concept is that you want to build a safety net that covers your living expenses for a period of months, and this is up to you, I chose six months.
 Determine how much money you would need to meet your living expenses, in this case for six months.
-That is your safety net amount.
+That is your safety net amount, your emergency buffer.